f5devcentral/f5-agility-labs-sslviz/docs/class5/module3/lab3.rst

 .. role:: raw-html(raw)
    :format: html

-Step 3: Modify DNS settings to configure the AD server as DNS server (Lab only)
+Modify DNS settings to configure the AD server as DNS server (Lab only)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 *This step is required in this environment because of DHCP on the